ABOUT PROFESSIONAL RESOURCES AND TECHNOLOGY

 The Bicycle Drawing Test

 The BDT is a revision of the scoring system by Greenberg et al. (Revised Scoring, Reliability, and Validity Investigations of The Bicycle Drawing Test, Assessment March 1994 vol. 1 no. 1 89-101) with a new copy phase.
-This research version visuomotor measure offers a structured system to evaluate the ability to reproduce a real object.
+This research visuomotor measure offers a structured system to evaluate the ability to reproduce a real object.
 The mechanical nature of the bicycle allows for assessment of nonverbal reasoning skills.